 As good as snorkeling fins are for wearing while snorkeling, they are less effective when scuba diving, as scuba diving gear increases the wearer’s water resistance.
 This means that if a scuba diver wears snorkeling types for their dives, he or she will have to kick a lot harder and faster to have a good experience or keep up with any other divers that are not using them.

 Stiff, short fins are one of those classic fin designs.
 Turtle fins tend to be heavier and thicker than bog-standard types.
-When these are used for backing up or helicopter turns or other advanced techniques for diving propulsion and technical diving these fins are very effective, as they are with frog kicking too.
+When these are used for backing up or helicopter turns or other advanced techniques for diving propulsion and technical diving these are very effective, as they are with frog kicking too.
 Although using flutter kicks with these will help a diver to move quickly, it can be a very exhausting way to achieve movement.

 As the design is very effective, the majority of manufacturers of scuba diving gear sell at least one version of this type of fin, and you will find that many of the original designs are virtually unchanged from the way they were decades ago.
 This type of fin is particularly loved by cave and wreck divers and other technical divers because they help the diver to get great propulsion, while still being short enough that there’s no danger of kicking ceilings in more enclosed areas.

-The most common type of fins are freediving fins and you will find that a huge percentage of recreational divers opt for these.
+The most common type of fins are freediving and you will find that a huge percentage of recreational divers opt for these.
 They are easily identified by their reasonably stiff, thin and long blades.